tikv/website/content/docs/5.1/concepts/overview.md

 - A group of TiKV nodes: store key-value pair data
 - A group of Placement Driver (PD) nodes: work as the manager of the TiKV cluster

-TiKV clients let you connect to a TiKV cluster and use either a transactional or raw (simple get/put style without transactional consistency guarantees) API to access and update your data.
+TiKV clients let you connect to a TiKV cluster and use raw (simple get/put) API or transaction (with transactional consistency guarantees) API to access and update your data.
 TiKV clients interact with PD and TiKV through gRPC.

 {{< figure
     src="/img/basic-architecture.png"